FareedKhanGithub/Towed_Vehicles_Database_Scraping/README.md

-Used Python and SQLite queries to search thru the database to retrieve the number of distinct car makes, dates with highest number of towed vehicles and more.
+Used Python and SQLite queries to search thru the database to retrieve the number of distinct car makes, the amount of cars that are out of state and dates with the highest number of towed vehicles.

 #To Run